 Found Recovery July 13, 1995

 Ana has strong personal commitment to explore multiple pathways for recovery and for treatment.
 She continues to cultivate resources to connect her clients and their families to sustainable long-term options.

-Ana M. Gopoian has lived in Connecticut all her life, growing up on the Westside of Wallingford, CT and at a young age which took her down a path that was not conducive to meeting healthy social norms in life.
-Despite her misguided experiences and adversities, she is now enjoying success in many areas.
-It’s been over 20 years now that Ana has identified herself as a woman in long term recovery, which means she has not used any mood or mind altering substances, including alcohol, since July 13, 1995.
+Ana grew up on the Westside of Wallingford, CT and at a young age she had lost her way in life which took her down a path that wasn’t conducive to meeting healthy social norms.
+Despite her misguided experiences and adversities, she is now enjoying success in many areas in life.
+It’s been over 26 years now that Ana has identified herself as a woman in recovery, which means she hasn’t used any mood- or mind-altering substances including alcohol since July 13, 1995.

-After 26 years in a corporate career on off shift, Ana has transitioned all her energies into continuing her education and working on the new nonprofit TriCircle, Inc. (TCI).
-She has ruminated on the nature of TCI’s existence for almost 3 years, but on January 1, 2016, a 2-year plan was mapped out.
+After 26 years in a corporate career, Ana has transitioned all her energies into her new businesses… TriCircle, Inc. 501 (c)(3) and its 3Phase creation and TriCircle Restoration LLC, the creator of “The Paraphernalia Project.”
+These companies are in existence to support the solutions, education and resources needed in Connecticut communities.
+On January 1, 2016, a 2year plan was mapped out.
 Ana believes this plan will fulfill her lifetime purpose to serve.

 Ana integrates complementary methodology and techniques to help clients effectively address their individual life challenges.
 Along with understanding, Ana brings practical suggestions to her work.
 She continues to support families and their loved ones who are affected by the disease of addiction to find solutions, continued successes, and the resources needed to thrive in life.